donni-h/CGTutorial/README.md

 ## How to build
 ### Linux/Unix and MacOS
+First, you have to install some standard tools called `xorg-dev`
 Your current directory has to be `CGTutorial/`.
 1. Create the Makefile: `cmake -S . -B build`
 2. Use make to build the project: `cd build && make`